siracacl/php-cli-enriched/README.md

 # php-cli-enriched
-Container with Ubuntu 24 LTS, PHP and other useful stuff for running PHP scripts in Docker.
+Container with latest php cli and other useful stuff for running PHP scripts in Docker.
 Please see Dockerfile for more information on installed extensions and utilities.

 Does not contain any webserver and is not supposed to be.
 Image was created purely for use within a Docker network for running maintenance scripts.